-Sunday 28 March 2021Canterbury DHB News2 minutes to read
+Sunday 28 March 2021Media release2 minutes to read

 Canterbury DHB is contacting individuals affected by a coding error in the software used in a local Canterbury appointment system used to book family members of border and MIQ workers for their COVID-19 vaccination.